bourumir-wyngs/ply-rs/README.md

 ***

-Ply-rs is a small library built to read and write the PLY file format (also Polygon File Format, Standford Triangle Format).
+Ply-rs is a small library built to read and write the PLY file format (also Polygon File Format, Stanford Triangle Format).
 The library supports all three subformats: ASCII, big endian, and little endian.

 It focuses on two main points: